QCrypt/website-2021/content/partners/_index.md

 ### Platinum Sponsor (from €12’000)
 Gold Sponsor benefits, plus further benefits that can be discussed with the conference chairs.

+<i>Please note: VAT is applicable at 21% on all packages.
+However if your company is a non-Dutch Company and is in the EU, a VAT exemption may apply.</i><br>
 If you wish to become a sponsor, please contact us at
 {{< button-link label="2020@qcrypt.net"
                 url="mailto:2020@qcrypt.net"